-oming soon coming soon coming soon coming soon coming s Architectural Resources, Inc. Project: Viking Amphitheater Park Rapids, MN The Headwaters Society in conjunction with Architectural Resources, Inc. of Hibbing and Duluth is currently working on Viking!, an epic drama amphitheater.
+Architectural Resources, Inc. Project: Viking Amphitheater Park Rapids, MN The Headwaters Society in conjunction with Architectural Resources, Inc. of Hibbing and Duluth is currently working on Viking!, an epic drama amphitheater.
 The complex is located on Birch Lake in the Park Rapids area.
-The complex will contain an entrance pavillion, amphitheater seating over 1600 people, related backstage support functions and public functions, and an actors' village.
+BWBR Architects Project: The Phipps Center for the Arts Hudson, WI Overlooking the St. Croix River, in Hudson, Wisconsin, the new Phipps Center for the Arts is nearing completion.
+The Center will offer a 225-seat auditorium featuring a proscenium stage, orchestra pit, dressing rooms, green room, and a "scene shop" for fabrication of props Architectural Alliance Project: Prudential Refurbishing Minneapolis, MN Architectural Alliance's architecture and interior design team began programming and design work in January of 1981 on a four-phase refurbishing of Prudential's Home Office on Wayzata Boulevard in Minneapolis.
+Phase Two is nearly complete, with the entire project Korsunsky Krank Erickson Architects, Inc. Project: Micro Component Technology, Inc. Shoreview, MN In conjunction with the celebration of their tenth anniversary, Micro Component Technology, Inc. has recently begun construction on a new World Corporate Headquar- The complex will contain an entrance pavillion, amphitheater seating over 1600 people, related backstage support functions and public functions, and an actors' village.
 The script, written by an Ohio consultant, relates the story surrounding the first contact between the native Santee Dakotah Indians and Viking explorers.
+The architecture will reflect typical Viand sets.
+Space will be provided for the visual arts (including a gallery and a sky- The theatre will have a radial sloping floor and the latest in creative lighting and sound techniques.
+In addition, the Center will provide kitchen facilities for commuslated for completion in early 1984.
+The project will include new interior design and furnishings for most of the 425,000 square foot facility.

-The architecture will reflect typical Viking forms while remaining contemporary in its interpretation, employing tensile structures to protect the public facilities for the amphitheater and the actors' village.
+a meeting/dining space and nity use.
+(612) 222-3701 king forms while remaining contemporary in its interpretation, employing tensile structures to protect the pub-lic facilities for the amphitheater and the actors' village.
 The Headwaters Society is now raising funds to promote this complex which is seen not only as a tourist attraction but also as a cultural outlet for local theater groups such as Bemidji State College.
-(218) 727-8481
+(218) 727-8481 ters in Shoreview, Minnesota.

-BWBR Architects Project: The Phipps Center for the Arts Hudson, WI Overlooking the St. Croix River, in Hudson, Wisconsin, the new Phipps Center for the Arts is nearing completion.
-The Center will offer a 225-seat auditorium featuring a proscenium stage, orchestra pit, dressing rooms, green room, and a "scene shop" for fabrication of props and sets.
-Space will be provided for the visual arts (including a gallery and a skylighted art studio) and related educational programs as well.
-The theatre will have a radial sloping floor and the latest in creative lighting and sound techniques.
-In addition, the Center will provide a meeting/dining space and kitchen facilities for community use.
-(612) 222-3701

-Architectural Alliance's architecture and interior design team began programming and design work in January of 1981 on a four-phase refurbishing of Prudential's Home Office on Wayzata Boulevard in Minneapolis.
-Phase Two is nearly complete, with the entire project Korsunsky Krank Erickson Architects, Inc. Project: Micro Component Technology, Inc. Shoreview, MN In conjunction with the celebration of their tenth anniversary, Micro Component Technology, Inc. has recently begun construction on a new World Corporate Headquarslated for completion in early 1984.
-The project will include new interior design and furnishings for most of the 425,000 square foot facility.
-(612) 871-5703 ters in Shoreview, Minnesota.